(UPDATED MARCH 2022)

-Unless you will be munching with your family or friend’s family this Sunday (Pasqua) and Monday (Pasquetta) in Florence, then you might find this post useful.
-If you happen to be going to someone’s home for Easter, don’t forget to pick up a chocolate egg- preferably from Vestri in Piazza Salvemini if at all possible.
-You can never have too much chocolate on Easter, right?
+Unless you will be munching with your family or friend’s family on Easter Sunday (Pasqua) and Monday (Pasquetta) in Florence, then you might find this post useful.
+If you happen to be going to someone’s home for Easter, don’t forget to pick up a chocolate egg- preferably from Vestri in Piazza Salvemini or Urzi on Via Gioberti if at all possible.
+For colomba cakes, buy from a quality bakery.
+You can never have too much cake or chocolate on Easter, right?

-Here are 10+ ideas for where to eat in Florence worth considering for your Easter Sunday and/or Monday meal.
-Plus links to dining outside Florence and food blogs to create some Italian Easter food at home.
+Here are 10+ ideas for where to eat in Florence on Easter worth considering for your Easter Sunday and/or Monday meal.
+Plus links to dining outside Florence and other recipes

 Also- since Pasqua and Pasquetta fall on Sunday and Monday- try this guide I built for restaurants in Florence open Sunday and Monday– call to make sure they are open when reserving.
-The following are sure fire bets.
+There are some spots open on Easter Sunday’s progressive dining crawl if you’d like to partake in something social with a curated menu with festive specialties so you don’t have to make any decisions.
+Plus an expert guide and sommelier to explain everything along the way.

 Osteria dell’Enoteca- The crew from Enoteca Pitti Gola and Cantina, aka the wine bar with the longest name ever, has a whole Osteria in the former Santo Graal space on Via Romana and it’s delectable.
 Most of all, their wine list is superb.
-Juicy grilled steaks, perfect roast potatoes, soups, charcuterie, Easter specials with lamb and fresh pastas in a swanky chic setting is what you can expect.
-Open also on Pasquetta (Easter Monday) Address: Via Romana 70R Reserve: Phone: 055 228 6018 or firstname.lastname@example.org http://osteriadellenoteca.com/ (the Enoteca is open too!)
+Juicy grilled steaks, perfect roast potatoes, soups, charcuterie, fresh pastas in a swanky chic setting is what you can expect.
+Open also on Pasquetta (Easter Monday) Address: Via Romana 70R Reserve: Phone: 055 228 6018 or email@example.com http://osteriadellenoteca.com/

-Club Culinario Toscano da Osvaldo- There are few restaurants left in Florence in my opinion not doing fluff or garbage.
-Club Culinario does straightforward, unpretentious soul food and I think everyone should eat there at least once during their Florence love affair, if not many times.
+Club Culinario Toscano da Osvaldo- Club Culinario does straightforward, unpretentious soul food and I think everyone should eat there at least once during their Florence love affair, if not many times.
 They won’t be doing a fixed menu, but some specials involving lamb for sure.
 You won’t be able to sleep at night without a portion of their fried beef and potato croquettes.
 Address: Piazza dei Peruzzi, 3R, Phone: 055-217919

-Il Magazzino- One of the best unique yet traditional trattorias in town, and yes they are known for their offal things which you can find detailed here on Vice Munchies, Il Magazzino is a great spot even for non-offal enthusiasts.
-I can’t seem to find better gnocchi in town than here and their kale pesto pici pasta are pretty tasty too.
+Il Magazzino- One of the best unique yet traditional trattorias in town, and yes they are known for their offal things which you can find detailed here on Vice Munchies by yours truly, Il Magazzino guarantees a memorable meal even for non-offal enthusiasts in one of Florence’s most darling squares.
+I can’t seem to find better gnocchi in town than here and their pici pasta is pretty tasty too.
 They won’t be doing a special menu but will have a couple Pasqua themed items off the menu.
 Address: Piazza della Passera, 2-3 Phone:055 215969

-Essenziale- Speaking of the Santo Graal, former chef Simone Cipriani has a new culinary playground in Piazza Cestello (Oltrarno) where textures and flavors play with memories of classic foods.
-Essenziale will be doing a Pasqua lunch menu and regular menu service for dinner, and Pasquetta Monday will be closed.
-Address: Piazza di Cestello, 3R Phone: 055 247 6956 (You can also find his latest restaurant at Eataly FAC (Fast and Casual) open Sunday and Monday) Website: http://essenziale.me/?lang=en for FAC: https://www.facebook.com/facfirenze/
+Essenziale- Chef Simone Cipriani runs a culinary hotspot in Piazza Cestello (Oltrarno) where textures and flavors play with memories of classic foods.
+Perfect if creative small plate cuisine is your jam made by hipster chefs into fermentation.
+Pasquetta Monday will be closed.
+Address: Piazza di Cestello, 3R Phone: 055 247 6956 (open Easter Sunday) Website: http://essenziale.me/?lang=en

-Cibreo- For those of you serious culinarians out there, you might want to visit Cibreo for Easter.
-They also don’t have a special menu but rest assured that most things that Fabio Picchi (the head chef and mastermind behind the Cibreo empire) is magic and made with quality intent.
+Cibreo- For serious culinarians.
+While they don’t have a special menu, rest assured that most things are reliably delicious and made with quality intent.
 The philosophy is Tuscan soul food, so expect something hearty but with classic service to match.
-All four Cibreo branded eateries on the Via De’ Macci strip will be open (the trattoria, ristorante, teatro del sale and the cafe’.)
+All Cibreo branded eateries on the Via De’ Macci/Sant’Ambrogio corridor will be open (the trattoria, ristorante and the cafe’.)
 I personally would go for the caffe for the people watching value, the trattoria for simplicity and Teatro del Sale for the experience.
 Address: Via Andrea del Verrocchio, 8r (well, just for the Ristorante.)
 Phone:055 234 1100 http://www.edizioniteatrodelsalecibreofirenze.it/ CLOSED MONDAY

 Bonus Tip: Il Santo Bevitore will be open too on both days.
 Lovely ambiance, decent food, small plates kind of modern wine bar type of restaurant.
 Address: Via di Santo Spirito, 64/66 r, Phone: 055 211264